DIMACS REU Student Resources

 - Parkign permits are available for students who will have a car during the REU.

 These permits are not valid for existing Rutgers students, who should continue

 to use their parking permit from the year (or purchase one through normal channels) as

 - Where to park

-- Students may park in lot 58C,
+- Students may park in this lot,

 parking permit.
 We recommend, if parking near CoRE is desired,